tchayen/chess/making-of/README.md

 ## Thanks for reading!

-Hope it was informative and met your expectations.
+Hope this was informative and met your expectations.
 If any part was unclear or you have any more questions feel free to mention/DM me on [Twitter](https://twitter.com/tchayen).

-I think it's also a good place to thank people without whom I wouldn't be writing it now:
+I think this is also a good place to thank some people without whom I wouldn't be writing this now:
 - [@wojtus_7](https://twitter.com/wojtus_7), my friend who started playing with chess-oriented demo recently and inspired me to give it a try.
 - [@0xca0a](https://twitter.com/0xca0a), who is the person behind `react-three-fiber`.
 - [@aivandroid](https://twitter.com/aivandroid), who asked me to create a blog/video of the development process.